 Show Me The Money

-Just like businesses that are looking for qualified buyers and compete for your dollar, colleges compete among themselves for qualified students who will help them meet their enrollment goals each year.
-This intense competition for quality students, means that often colleges will mold the financial aid package for certain students to help in achieving their yearly enrollment goals.
+Just like businesses that are looking for qualified buyers compete for your dollar, colleges compete among themselves for qualified students who will help them meet their enrollment goals each year.
+As a result, this intense competition for quality students, means that often colleges will mold the financial aid package for certain students to help in achieving their yearly enrollment goals.
 In other words, you’ll hear terms such as “tuition discount”, “merit scholarships”, “no-need” awards, and even “preferential packaging”.

-To increase your chances for aid awards you should follow this strategy:
+To increase your chances for college financial aid awards you should follow this strategy:

 1) Apply early for financial aid.
 Remember, a lot of the aid available is first-come first-serve.